-Consultation Required l Authorised By Date Authorised Comments Impact Asse ssment PGP Sept 22 GDPR Sept 22 Have the rel details of the Bribery Act to considered i drafting of the to minimise a reasonably practicable to potential for e 2010 been n the is policy as far as he bribery?
-Yes External Sta keholders Trust Staff Consultation Intranet via Start date: Sept 22 End Date: Sept 22 guideline if in (Consideration mpacts upo ons inclu mmunicati de; launch ev ion / training via This revised through the Version Hi Trust's intra ilable to all staff Associate Director of Nursing and Midwifery for Safeguarding Date Version Summary of Main Changes 011/09/22 7.0 Head of Safeguarding Annual Review 01/11/21 6.1 Head of Safegu arding Minor Review 23/07/20 6.0 Associate Direc tor of Nursing and d Updated policy
+Consultation Required Authorised By Date Authorised Comments Impact Assessment PGP Sept 22 GDPR Sept 22 Have the relevant details of the 2010 Bribery Act been considered in the drafting of this policy to minimise as far as reasonably practicable the potential for bribery?
+Yes External Stakeholders Trust Staff Consultation via Intranet Start date: Sept 22 End Date: Sept 22

+Describe the guideline if in (Considerati sessions, co managemen mpacts upo ons inclu ommunicati By Whom will this be Delivered?
+Associate Director of This revised policy will be made available to all staff Nursing and Midwifery for through the Trust's intranet pages Safeguarding Version History Date Version Summary of Main Changes 04/07/22 70 Interim Head of Seferuarding Appuel Deview

-23/07/20 6.0 Associate Director of Nursing and Updated policy 23/01/20 0.0 Midwifery for Safeguarding 19/08/19 5.6 Head of Safeguarding Minor amendments 16/08/18 5.5 Head of Safeguarding Annual Review 09/2017 5.4 Head of Safeguarding Annual Review 09/2016 5.3 Head of Safeguarding Minor Revision 23/10/15 5.1 Head of Safeguarding Minor amendments of legislation 26/11/14 5 Head of Safeguarding Updated policy 04/2013 4 Head of Safeguarding Updated policy 03/11/10 3 Head of Safeguarding Change of referral forms 14/05/10 2 Assistant Director of Clinical Updated policy 14/03/10 2 Governance opuated policy 09/2006 1 Director of Nursing and Patient New policy 03/2000 1 Experience
+Date Version Author Name and Designation Summary of Main Changes 04/07/23 7.0 Interim Head of Safeguarding Annual Review 011/09/22 7.0 Interim Head of Safeguarding Annual Review 01/11/21 6.1 Associate Director of Nursing and Minor Review 01/11/21 0.1 Midwifery for Safeguarding 23/07/20 6.0 Associate Director of Nursing and Updated policy 23/01/20 0.0 Midwifery for Safeguarding 19/08/19 5.6 Head of Safeguarding Minor amendments 16/08/18 5.5 Head of Safeguarding Annual Review 09/2017 5.4 Head of Safeguarding Annual Review 09/2016 5.3 Head of Safeguarding Minor Revision 23/10/15 5.1 Head of Safeguarding Minor amendments of legislation 26/11/14 5 Head of Safeguarding Updated policy 04/2013 4 Head of Safeguarding Updated policy 03/11/10 3 Head of Safeguarding Change of referral forms 14/05/10 2 Assistant Director of Clinical Governance Updated policy